Discover the Largest Forest in South Carolina (And What Lives Within It)

 If you’re looking for a more active adventure, don’t miss the Big Creek Trail.
 This 26-mile trail winds through a beautiful red oak forest and along the banks of Big Creek.
 Perfect for hikers, the trail is designed for low-water crossings and is open all year round.

 There are certain areas that are off-limits to the public to protect natural and cultural sites.
 And from time to time, the forest will close for building and maintenance work.
-So, keep an eye on the forest’s official website to stay updated on your visit.
+So, keep an eye on the forest’s official website to stay updated before you visit.

 The Sumter National Forest is home to an incredible variety of wildlife, including birds, mammals, and fish.
 Some species you might spot while visiting include deer, foxes, beavers, wild turkeys, and black bears.
 The forest is also an excellent place for birding, as it hosts a range of northern species that can only be found in this area.
 Keep an eye out for warblers, woodpeckers, herons, and more.